nmezhenskyi/node-cli-chat/README.md

 ## Motivation

 The idea behind the project is to write a simple TCP chat server & client using Node.js with no external dependencies.
 Exceptions are `typescript` and `@types/node` as devDependencies.
+Inspired by [Rosetta Code solution](https://rosettacode.org/wiki/Chat_server#JavaScript).

 ## Install & Run